-Rotala wallichii is flexible in required tank size.
+Rotala Wallichii is flexible in the required tank size.
 They do well in smaller tanks, even successfully growing in nano tanks.
 Of course, you’ll have to stay on top of the pruning if you have a smaller tank.
 In smaller tanks, I recommend background placement.

 Whorly Rotala also does well in larger tanks, where it can be planted in the middle ground of your aquarium.
 With a more sizable tank that has space for multiple plant species, you can also use it to contrast with other plants.

 Rotala Wallichii is best suited for the midground or background of your home aquarium.
 Aesthetically, multiple stems are recommended in order to create denser groupings–up to 5 can be planted together.
 If you’re buying a bunch of Whorly Rotala, you’ll likely get 5 or 6 stems, enough for a group.

 Even in groups, you’ll want to leave an inch or inch and a half (2-4 cm) between each plant to prevent algae formation.
 Algae can damage the delicate leaves of the Whorly Rotala.
 Additionally, this extra space will make sure that the bright light they need will reach the bottom of each stem.

 Propagation can come from cuttings or side shoots.
 When you prune your Whorly Rotala, let the cuttings collect on the substrate below and more stalks will develop.
 If you cut off a top piece that is bigger, you can use a pair of tweezers to replant it into the substrate, where it will develop new roots.

 Alternatively, you can cut off the side shoots that grow just under the water’s surface and replant those in the same way.

 You should prune your Rotala Wallichii regularly so that it does not get too dense.
 When the upper part of the plant grows to about 2 inches (5 cm), you should trim it.
 The amount you’ll prune will depend on the size of your tank.